Main illustration: Beth Walrond

 Shipping will try to kill you

-The scramble to get that one last feature done, the late nights, the compromises, the sinking feeling when we realise something major is broken, the post-mortems … it’s agony, but if it was easy everyone would do it.
+The scramble to get that one last feature done, the compromises, the sinking feeling when we realise something major is broken, the post-mortems … it’s agony, but if it was easy everyone would do it.
 Shipping exposes mistakes.
 We’re nervous about it and our natural reaction is to do it reluctantly and infrequently, which actually carries higher risk, causing more reluctance in the future.

 The cost of shipping is approaching zero